4.4 Quarto

 • The references.qmd file will include the generated bibliography (see References below for details).

-Syntax differences with R markdown:
+Syntax differences with R Markdown:

 • Code chunks